 2 Sitio(s) de ejecución

-Marian Z., born in 1932, remembers: "The day after the shooting of the Jewish men, the women came to bring food to the location where they had been locked up previously when they were performing forced labor.
-When they understood what had happened, there were many shouts and tears.”
+Marian Z., born in 1932: "The day after the shooting of the Jewish men, the Jewish women took food to the location where they were being held for forced labor.
+When they realised that all the men had been killed, there was a lot of crying."
 (Eyewitness N°714, interviewed on April 20, 2014)

-Lyugovshchina is a small village close to the city of Oshmyany, situated 130 km northwest of Minsk.
-Before WWII, there were no Jews living in Lyugovshchina, but there were about 3000 Jews living in Oshmyany.
-The majority of the Jews were craftsmen or owned little shops.
-However, there were also farmers.
+Lyugovshchina is a small village close to the town of Ashmyany, situated 130 km northwest of Minsk.
+Before the war, there were no Jews living in Lyugovshchina, but there were about 3000 Jews living in Ashmyany.
+The majority of the Jews were craftsmen or owned little shops, while some were farmers.
 The biggest industries, including the mineral water bottling plant, beer factory, distilling factories, tobacco factory, etc., belonged to the Jews.
-The German forces occupied the village at the end of June 1941.
+German forces occupied the village at the end of June 1941.

-As the town of Oshmyany was seized quickly in June 1941 by German forces, most of the Jews were not able to evacuate.
+As the town of Ashmyany was seized quickly in June 1941 by German forces, most of the Jews were not able to evacuate.
 On July 26, 1941, 527 Jewish men were shot in a forest, close to the village of Lyugovshchina by a detachment of Einsatzkommando 9.
-According to Marian Z. (Witness n°714), whom Yahad – In Unum met, the men were locked up inside one of the city’s buildings before being shot.
+According to Marian Z. (Witness n°714), interviewed by Yahad – In Unum, the men were locked up in one of the city’s buildings before being shot.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?